elanatframework/Code_behind/README.md

  - **Modern**: CodeBehind is a modern framework with revolutionary ideas.
  - **Understandable**: View is preferable to controller and there is no need to set controllers in route.
  - **Adaptable**: The CodeBehind framework can even be used with Razor Pages and ASP.NET Core MVC.
+ - **Loose coupling**: The different components of CodeBehind work independently of each other.

 **CodeBehind is .NET Diamond!**